 2. Having Lots of Sales Meetings

 That sales meeting you think is helping your numbers?
 It’s actually costing you money.
 For every minute your high-earning sales reps aren’t out actually selling your product, you are losing dollars.
 Setting goals or celebrating success together is time well spent, unlike prospect update meetings in a group.
 There are simple ways to ensure productivity and consistency among your sales team, without eating up their sales time.
-Options include using cloud conferencing tools which let traveling employees connect remotely, or sales software that keeps everyone up-to-date.
+Options include using cloud conferencing tools which let traveling employees connect remotely, or lead tracking software that keeps everyone up-to-date.
 Your sales team is a vital asset; don’t waste their talent.

 3. Demanding Unrealistic Metrics